shangsuru/verifiable-lockmanager/README.md

 cmake --build build --target test | docs
 ```

+You can use e.g. `--gtest_filter=*unlock` or `--gtest_repeat=100` when running test executables to filter for specific tests or run tests multiple times to test for concurrency related errors.

 ## Developing and debugging inside a Docker container

 To be able to run the SGX code in simulation mode without special hardware,